eprereum/docs/README.md

 ## project status

 These are very early days.
-There are no full-time resources yet dedicated; some of the foundational ideas have been put on paper (in this repository [WIP pdf](https://github.com/eprereum/docs/blob/master/docs/eprereum.pdf)).
+There are no full-time resources dedicated; there is no promise there will; some of the foundational ideas have been put on paper (in this repository, see [WIP pdf](https://github.com/eprereum/docs/blob/master/docs/eprereum.pdf)) and we invite early feedback.

+Currently, the objective is to solidify the protocol proposal, both by presenting the logic, and by implementing a simulation of the protocol.

+Comments, corrections and help is welcomed so reach out on [gitter](https://gitter.im/eprereum/docs) or be creative.

+Cheers,
+Ben